Disgorgement

-Disgorgement is defined by Black's Law Dictionary as "the act of giving up something (such as profits illegally obtained) on demand or by legal compulsion."
+Disgorgement is the act of giving up something on demand or by legal compulsion, for example giving up profits that were obtained illegally.

+In United States regulatory law, disgorgement is often a civil remedy imposed by some regulatory agencies to seize illegally obtained profits.
+When a private party sues for net profits, this is instead ordinarily known as restitution for unjust enrichment.

+Indeed, the U.S. Supreme Court has noted in Liu v.
+SEC (2020) that disgorgement is simply another term for restitution, and that it is subject to equitable limitations.
+Most relevantly, equity does not "penalize", so agencies cannot disgorge more than the net profits that resulted from the wrongdoing.

 Overview

-Disgorgement is a remedy or penalty used in US securities law.
+Disgorgement is a remedy used in US securities law.
 For example, disgorgement of short-swing profits is the remedy prescribed by § 16(b) of the Securities Exchange Act of 1934.

 The second edition of American Jurisprudence states that:

 Although not labelled "disgorgement," recovery of profits from the wrongful use of a patent or copyright belonging to another person or entity has a long history in US law.
 The US Supreme Court, in Sheldon v.
-Metro-Goldwyn Pictures Corp., 309 U.S. 390, 399-400 (1940), stated:
+Metro-Goldwyn Pictures Corp.
+(1940), stated:

 In Kokesh v.
-SEC, 137 S. Ct.
-1635 (2017), the US Supreme Court unanimously disagreed with the view of the Security and Exchange Commission (SEC) that disgorgement in the case was remedial but held that disgorgement payments to the SEC in the case were penalties.
+SEC (2017), the US Supreme Court unanimously disagreed with the view of the Security and Exchange Commission (SEC) that disgorgement in the case was remedial but held that disgorgement payments to the SEC in the case were penalties.
 The decision raised the questions of whether the SEC's power to order disgorgement derives only from statute, which would make congressional action necessary for the SEC to pursue disgorgement orders in federal court, and of whether the amounts awarded should be limited to actual profits gained.
 After Kokesh, the SEC has argued in district courts throughout the US that outside Kokesh in the statute of limitations context, disgorgement is not a penalty but an equitable remedy.